• Skip to primary navigation

 • Contact

-8 Easy Ways to Eat More Leafy Greens — with Recipes and Tips
+9 Easy Ways to Eat More Leafy Greens—Tips, Ideas, & Recipes

-Once you get into the habit of eating more greens, it’s hard to stop.
+Once you get into the leafy greens habit, it’s hard to stop.
 And why would you?
 Greens are the most nutrient-rich vegetable group, with a multitude of benefits.
+Here are some easy ways to eat more leafy greens, with tips, ideas, and links to recipes.

 The hardier greens, like kale, chard, and collards, are superb sources of highly absorbable calcium, a perk that’s especially valuable to vegans.